 - Pencil/writing utensil

-- Fishing line/dental floss or Scotch tape to tape to wall
+- Fishing line/dental floss or Scotch tape to tape to the wall

 - Empty milk jugs